 Several pieces of evidence offer insight into the context of the battle as a whole.
 The number of dead and wounded in the area shows that the Hornet’s Nest did not see the heaviest fighting at Shiloh.
 An 1867 document, produced by laborers locating bodies on the battlefield, states that the heaviest concentrations of dead lay on the eastern and western sectors of the battlefield and that the dead were fairly light in the center, where the Hornet’s Nest was located.
 That, in itself, states, that casualties were fewer in the center where, according to early writings, the heaviest and most important fighting took place.

 Supporting this point are casualty figures for the units engaged in the Hornet’s Nest.
 Colonel James M. Tuttle’s brigade of four Iowa regiments, which held the Hornet’s Nest and the road in front of Duncan Field, sustained a total of 235 killed and wounded in the battle – a number less than some individual regiments sustained on other parts of the field.
-Troop positions also show that the Hornet’s Nest was not the critical area on the field for most of the day.
+Troop positions also show that the Hornet’s Nest was not a critical area on the field for most of the day.
 When they went into action, Colonel Thomas W. Sweeny’s Union brigade of six regiments, positioned in Duncan Field, north of the Corinth Road, did not have ample room to deploy.
 As a result, only two regiments went online while Sweeny held the other four in reserve.

 Once the Union line began to fall apart on either side of the Hornet’s Nest, Sweeny began to send his reserve regiments as reinforcements for the other more critical areas.
 He sent two Illinois regiments to the Peach Orchard sector and one to the north to aid Major General John A. McClernand.
 Only one regiment went to aid the Hornet’s Nest.
 Had the Hornet’s Nest been a critical point with desperate and severe fighting, Sweeny probably would not have sent his regiments away from the area.
 Furthermore, troop position tablets show that very little action took place in Duncan Field.
 Confederate officers, knowing what would happen to charges across open ground, chose to seek cover while making their attacks.
 Duncan Field, where myth states that so many Confederate charges took place, has no Confederate tablets denoting troop positions.